ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ### Selecting a product from the Info tab

-In **Inventory Control**, to choose a product, click on its code in the Info tab.
+In **Inventory Control**, to choose a product, tap on its code in the Info tab.
 Upon doing so, the code will automatically appear in the **SCAN** field.

 ![Inventory Control](pictures/Selected_product_25_01.png)

 ### Scan a product multiple times

-To scan a product multiple times, enter the desired number of repetitions in the **SCAN** field and click the button with arrow to execute the command.
+To scan a product multiple times, enter the desired number of repetitions in the **SCAN** field and tap the button with arrow to execute the command.

 ![Inventory Control](pictures/Number_scan_25_01.png)